Skip to main content

 Click Next to continue to the import step.

-Step 4: Import (Optional)
+Step 5: Import (Optional)

 Import users and companies from Autotask.
 This step is optional - you can skip it and import later from the respective settings pages.
+The step is organized into Users, Companies, and Configuration Items tabs.

 Import resources (your MSP staff) from Autotask to create user accounts.

-2. Select users from the list to create accounts for
+1. Select users from the list to create accounts for

-3. Choose a default role for imported users
+2. Choose a role for imported users

 Client contacts are not imported here.
 They can be managed via Company settings after companies are imported.